cryptobuks/quantizr-open-source-Social-Media/src/main/resources/server/README.md

 ### Build and Run Project

-NOTE: `npm i` is only needed to update node_modules if new packages are installed.
+NOTE: `yarn` is only needed to update node_modules if new packages are installed.

-`npm i`
+`yarn`
 `npm run build`
 `npm start`